mopemope/meghanada-emacs/README.md

 It also supports eclipse formatter.
 If you want to customize the formatter, you uses the exported eclipse format settings.
-To import the settings, change the name of the exported file to `meghanadaFormatter.xml` and put it in the project root.
+To import the settings, change the name of the exported file to `meghanadaFormatter.xml` and put it in the `project root` or `subproject root`.

 ## Debug